 To compare prices it’s necessary to convert the price to dirhams (AED).
 Real time exchange rates for the most popular currencies used by travellers to Dubai can be found here.

 Dubai Duty Free was founded on 20th December 1983.
 Every year massive discounts are offered on the anniversary of its founding.
-In 2014 the discount was 25 percent on a wide range of items.
-The promotion usually runs for the 24 hours to midnight on the 20th December, although in 2014 it ran from 18th to 20th December.
+In 2021 the discount was 25 percent on a wide range of items.